Thank You to Our DEI Consultants

 Why Diversity, Equity, and Inclusion (DEI)?

 The RMSC is committed to achieving institutional equity and making educational resources accessible to all through greater diversity and inclusion in all of its exhibitions, programming, staff, and community partnerships.
 The RMSC and more than 50 community curators and 11 partner organizations who co-curated The Changemakers exhibition recognized the vital importance of featuring women from all backgrounds, and particularly women from communities whose stories have often remained untold in mainstream museums.
 It is critical that all visitors to the exhibit encounter people who are like them through dimensions of identity including race, ethnicity, nationality, gender, sexual orientation, age, religion, socioeconomic background, profession, and disability.
-The RMSC also recognized that with a relatively small staff, outside assistance and expertise was needed to present the stories of women from underrepresented communities with an authentic voice.
+With a relatively small staff, outside assistance and expertise was needed to present the stories of women from underrepresented communities with an authentic and equitable voice.

 Dr. Irma McClaurin